 For each individual three year cycle of PISA and publications based on PISA results please refer to 'Related Pages' inset box.
 For links to international publications, data and information on the OECD website refer to the 'Where to find out More' inset box.

-|Who:||A representative sample of New Zealand schools and students.
-Around 1,200 15-year-old students from 30 schools will take part in the field trial and around 5,000 students from 150 schools will participate in the main study.
+Who: A representative sample of New Zealand schools and students.
+Over 5,000 students from 177 schools took part in the main study.

 OECD International Standardised Study measuring mathematics (main focus), financial, scientific and reading literacy.

-Where: Sixty-five countries from around the world plan to take part in PISA 2012, including all of the OECD member countries.
+Where: Sixty-five countries from around the work took part in PISA 2012, including all of the OECD member countries.